Capital punishment in Virginia: Legal process

 Before abolition, when the prosecution intended to seek the death penalty, the sentence was decided by the jury and had to be unanimous.
 In case of a hung jury during the penalty phase of the trial, a life sentence was issued, even if a single juror opposed death (there was no retrial).
 The governor held the power of clemency with respect to death sentences.
 The method of execution up until abolition was lethal injection, unless the condemned requested electrocution instead.

 State law specified that at least six citizens who are not employees of the Department of Corrections were required to serve as witnesses to the execution.
 Since Governor George Allen signed an executive order on the matter in 1994, relatives of the victim(s) in the case had the right to witness the execution.
 Relatives of the condemned inmate were barred from being present.
 Virginia was the state with the shortest time on average between death sentence and execution (less than 8 years).

 Capital crimes

-Before abolition in 2021, murder was the only crime for which the death penalty was applicable in Virginia.
+Before abolition in 2021, capital murder was the only crime for which the death penalty was applicable in Virginia.
 Under Virginia Criminal Code, capital murder was defined as "willful, deliberate, and premeditated" killing involving at least one of the following aggravating factors: